karlhulme/jsonotron/readme.md

   * The test cases provide values of the type that should be considered valid and samples that should not.
 A Jsonotron runtime will check that your type is enforcing the constraints as you expect.
   * Enumerations are defined in a dedicated JSON format (rather than JSON schema) so that we can pair an underlying value with additional properties like display text, symbol and deprecation information.

-## JSL
+## JSS

-This repo includes a set of commonly required types called the `Jsonotron Standard Library` or `JSL` for short.
+This repo includes a set of commonly required types called the `Jsonotron Standard System` or `JSS` for short.

 There are numbers and strings of various lengths.
 There are dates and times in a fixed-length format.
 There is a money type that incorporates currency and ensures any figures are stored as integers and not floats.

-You can define your own but the JSL is a good starting point and all the types are [documented here](https://github.com/karlhulme/jsonotron/blob/master/systems/jsl/docs.autogen.md)
+You can define your own but the JSS is a good starting point and all the types are [documented here](https://github.com/karlhulme/jsonotron/blob/master/systems/jss/docs.autogen.md)

 ## Motivation